 The idea of carpooling is pretty simple – to reduce the horrendous traffic especially in metropolitans like Delhi, Bengaluru and Hyderabad.
 A lot has already been written and said about carpool apps in India in the past 2-3 years.
 With the ever-increasing traffic, cab service companies like Uber and Carma in the US came up with this idea of carpooling as a super accessible and economical venture.
 This peer-to-peer business model has already become a huge hit in the western countries.
 While the same initiative was taken in India as well, there is still a long way to go for carpool apps in India to become as popular as in the US.

 Talking about one of the developed cities in India – Bengaluru.
 The traffic scene in this city is too bad.
 The rapid increase in vehicles in Bengaluru has caused an enormous parking spot crunch.
 Multi-level car parking construction in major IT parks, shopping malls, and other public places haven’t addressed the parking issues of the city.
-Randomly parked vehicles along the roadside lead to more traffic issues.
+Randomly parked vehicles along the roadside leading to more traffic issues.
 The situation in residential areas isn’t any better either.
 A recent study stated that 90 percent of Bengaluru households do not have parking space and are forced to park their vehicles on the road or on footpaths.
-Such a situation calls for a carpooling service, as it seems to be the only viable option to avoid such rapidly growing issue.
+Such a situation calls for a carpooling service, as it seems to be the only viable option to avoid such a rapidly growing issue.

 Expectation vs reality – carpool apps in India